NAFEO Logo

 Off-campus projects will be located within a one-mile radius of the campus or on the perimeter of the campus where direct access is provided to the general public, and those projects may include: mixed-use residential or commercial projects, hospitality projects (e.g., hotels) healthcare projects (e.g., hospitals), retail projects; and office buildings.

-The biggest plus of CommUniversity is that the development is done through the membership association of the HBCUs and PBIs, an independent association.
+The biggest plus of Communiversity is that the development is done through the membership association of the HBCUs and PBIs, an independent association.

 Student & Faculty Leadership Development Internships & Apprenticeships